samrudha01codespace/BOLO_2.0/README.md

 ## Support and Feedback

 If you encounter any issues, have questions, or would like to provide feedback, please don't hesitate to contact our support team at samrudhakshirsagar@gmail.com.
-We're here to help you make the most of your English learning experience with EduLife.
+We're here to help you make the most of your English learning experience with Bolo.

 Start your journey towards English fluency today with EduLife - Your Personal English Learning Companion!